GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 #### Steps

-1. **Create a service in the SLOs tab**
+1. **Create a service in the UI**
+    In the context of GCP SLOs and services, *creating* a service doesn't mean building the service itself from scratch.
+It means defining the service as a monitored entity within Cloud Monitoring.

    - Go to the **SLOs** tab in the monitoring suite.
 This is where you'll define and manage your SLOs.
    - Click create **new service**.
-(In the context of GCP SLOs and services, *creating* a service doesn't mean building the service itself from scratch.
-It means defining the service as a monitored entity within Cloud Monitoring.)
    - Under **service candidates**, select **mockserver-service** This links your SLOs to the correct service for monitoring.
    - Give it a **Display name**.
 It can be anything.
 Use **mockserver-service** if you can't think of anything else.